10 Things You Might Not Know About College Mascots

 The Amherst College Lord Jeffs

-Up until January of this year, the teams at Amherst, a small, snooty private college in Massachusetts, were known as the Lord Jeffs in commemoration of the founder of the town where it’s located: Lord Jeffrey Amherst, commander of British forces during the French and Indian War.
-But students recently began objecting to this because Lord Jeff encouraged providing Native Americans with smallpox-infected blankets to hasten their demise.
-No new mascot has yet been announced, but a moose is in the running, which will no doubt inspire renewed debate about the plural of “moose.”
+Up until 2016, the teams at Amherst, a small, snooty private college in Massachusetts, were known as the Lord Jeffs in commemoration of the founder of the town where it’s located: Lord Jeffrey Amherst, commander of British forces during the French and Indian War.
+But students began objecting to this because Lord Jeff encouraged providing Native Americans with smallpox-infected blankets to hasten their demise.
+They’re now the Mammoths, which won out over such other suggestions as the Fighting Poets.
+Sheesh.

 The St. Louis University Billikens